Plugins

 virtual void OnDocumentOpen(Context* context, const Rml::String& document_path);

-// Called when a document is successfully loaded from file or instanced, initialised and added to its context.
-This is called before the document's 'load' event.
+// Called when a document is successfully loaded, initialised, and added to its context.
+Called before the document's 'load' event.

 virtual void OnDocumentLoad(ElementDocument* document);